MediaRon/gravity-forms-google-analytics-event-tracking/README.md

 # CURRENTLY NOT MAINTAINED

-** This project is not currently maintained, I have switched jobs and am not really doing much WP related stuff anymore **
+<strong>This project is not currently maintained, I have switched jobs and am not really doing much WP related stuff anymore.</strong>

+---

 Gravity Forms Event Tracker
 ======================